NVIDIA/nvidia-terraform-modules/README.md

 - NVIDIA GPU Operator.
 - NVIDIA NIM Operator.

-All the components that have been listed below tested successfully together.
+All the components listed below have been tested successfully together.

 ## Life Cycle